pandemicpedals/pachydermpedals/collections/_tutorials/2020-12-27-angry-charles-tutorial.md

 Choose layer `WHITE`.
 This will make everything that was selected in your `COLOR` layer now be in the `WHITE` layer as well.
 This is important when you are printing on a colored enclosure to ensure that your art shows up, or it you can to print white.
 Do not put white items in the `COLOR` layer.

 I repeat step `1f` for the overlayer that I want as well.
 Only duplicate and move the items that you want in gloss or embossed.
+{: .notice--info}

 ### Save ###

-**SAVE YOU SVG file NOW** and throughout.
+**Save your SVG file NOW** and throughout.
 If you are anything like me you may crash or freeze `Inkscape`.
 I try to save after every action.
+{: .notice--warning}

 I try to have only the `WHITE`, `COLOR`, and `GLOSS-M` (`GLOSS-V`,`EMBOSS`) layers visible when saving.